tableau/connector-plugin-sdk/docs/gallery-submission.md

 Many partners choose to put out blogs and a press release once they offer custom connectors for their customers in the Extension Gallery.
 To fully promote your work, we recommend collecting a public customer case study that highlights the advantages and usefulness of your new connector.
 Not only does Tableau have mechanisms and channels to promote your customer case study, but historical data shows that referencing customer case studies generate on average five times more traffic than standalone blogs.

 We are happy to support partners looking to issue Tableau-specific press releases.
-We require that any partner press release mentioning Tableau is first submitted for approval to ensure that the Tableau positioning and branding is accurate.
+We require that any partner press release mentioning Tableau is first submitted for approval to ensure that the Tableau positioning and branding are accurate.

 **Tableau PR requires a 2-week approval timeline for press releases.**